⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

-⚖️ Understanding The Law — Chapter 7 — Searches & Consent
+⚖️ Understanding The Law the Right Way — Chapter Seven — Searches & Consent

 A Search Is a Legal Event — Even When It Sounds Casual